 Q: How would you profile yourself as a skier?

 A: I like to ski off-trail as much as I can, although this year that’s been pretty much impossible.
 I like to ski in the woods a lot, I like to ski bumps if I’m skiing on trail, but I also like to do off-resort touring.
 I’ve definitely gotten more into that over the last year or two.
 It’s nice to get away from the crowds a bit and get out there into the wild.

 Q: What is your favorite ski and why?

-Q: What do you look for in boots when you’re thinking about getting a new pair?
+Q: What do you look for in a boot?

 Q: Gloves or mittens?

-Q: What the most important part of your body to keep warm and how do you do it?
+Q: What’s the most important part of your body to keep warm and how do you do it?

 A: My hands.
 My core is pretty easy to warm back up, but when my hands get cold, they get cold fast, and when my hands get cold, I get grouchy.
 How do I keep them warm?
 I ski harder.
 I ski bumps if I’m skiing on trail or I ski trees if I’m able to.
 It’s so much more work and that keeps me a lot warmer.

 Q: What is the most essential piece of Après ski-wear to own?

 A: I think a good pair of Après footwear is the most important thing to have with you.
 I usually bring my Sorel boots, because they are very warm.
 When you take your ski boots off your feet are usually pretty thankful, and to put them in something really wonderful and warm and happy and fuzzy is very enjoyable.
 Besides skiing it’s usually the best part of my day!